logoslabstech/logos-dev-environment/README.md

 ## Project structure
 > [!NOTE]
-> Since the project is in the early stages, the structure of the project can change or be extended.
+> Since the project is in the early stages, the structure of the project may change or may be extended.

 The project structure currently consists of 3 main "segments"